ravan-chuang/Embedding_Compression_for_RAG_Retrieval/README.md

 - Measures Recall@5, Recall@10, Success@10, MRR@10, nDCG@10, serialized storage, analytical code size, latency, and QPS.
 - Implements genuine compressed-domain GPU retrieval with Faiss IVF-PQ ADC; document vectors are not reconstructed to Float32 during ANN search.
 - Provides a complete low-rate MS MARCO 1M sweep over `M ∈ {24, 32, 48, 64, 96}` and `nprobe ∈ {4, 16, 32, 64}`.
-- Introduces a frozen-index rank-16 int8 residual sidecar that improves IVF-PQ `M=32` Recall@10 from `0.66275` to `0.69142` without retraining the coarse quantizer or rewriting PQ codes.
+- Introduces a frozen-index rank-16 int8 residual sidecar that requires no retraining of the coarse quantizer and no rewrite of existing PQ codes.
-- Introduces **RARS-Score**, a score-error weighted residual basis that improves the same frozen-index setting to Recall@10 `0.69992`.
-- Identifies **RARS Top20** as the preferred deployable operating point: Recall@10 `0.69892`, within `0.0010` of Top40 while halving correction depth.
+- Adds a leakage-resistant RARS protocol with deterministic `4,980 / 1,000 / 1,000` train, validation, and untouched-test query splits.
+- Fits the score-error weighted residual basis on train queries only, selects `alpha=0.75` and Top40 on validation only, freezes the configuration in Git, and then performs a one-shot untouched-test evaluation.
+- Improves untouched-test Recall@10 from `0.6833` to `0.7073`; all four primary paired-bootstrap confidence intervals are above zero.
-- Packages the 1M-document RARS sidecar as a deployable artifact with a `16.025 B/document` representation cost and `24.028 B/document` complete artifact cost including external document IDs.
+- Packages the 1M-document RARS sidecar with a `16.025 B/document` residual-representation cost and `24.028 B/document` complete artifact cost including external document IDs.
-- Adds vectorized live-Faiss correction: on the recorded 14-thread CPU benchmark, Top20 requires `0.816 µs/query`, equal to `2.72%` of independently timed Faiss search cost; alternating paired measurements observed `5.41%` mean end-to-end overhead.
+- Adds vectorized live-Faiss correction; the previously recorded 14-thread Top40 implementation requires `1.325 µs/query`, equal to `4.41%` of independently timed Faiss search cost.
+These timing measurements come from the earlier artifact benchmark and are reported separately from the clean-split quality result.
-- Verifies live-Faiss and cached candidates with score-close ratio `1.0` and row-position match `0.99988`.
+- Verifies clean-split artifacts with SHA-256 hashes for the selected configuration, basis, scales, evaluator inputs, test results, and per-query outputs.
 - Adds FastAPI `/search`, `/batch-search`, and `/health` support for optional fixed Top-B RARS correction.
-- Retains negative results rather than hiding them: higher-rate `M=48` remains stronger when rebuilding is allowed, RARS-vs-PCA confidence intervals cross zero, FiQA transfer is model-sensitive, learned routers do not beat fixed Top20, and the evaluated cross-encoder reranker does not justify its latency.
+- Retains negative results rather than hiding them: higher-rate `M=48` remains stronger when rebuilding is allowed, FiQA transfer is model-sensitive, learned routers do not beat fixed-depth correction, and the evaluated cross-encoder reranker does not justify its latency.
-- Generates reproducible paper-ready CSV and LaTeX tables directly from committed result artifacts.

 ## Benchmark Setup